akhil-pl/kanban_app/README.md

 > - MailHog server can be astivated by **"~/go/bin/MailHog"** command
 >
 >> ### If not working
->> - If for some reasons it shows any error related to packages:- Please download the *.zip* or *.rar* file of original virtual environment setup used for the development of the project (Even though the package versions are specified in the *"requirements.txt"* file, changes in any sub-dependency package can cause error).
-Try repeating the process after making the downloaded file as the *"virtual environment"*.
+>> - If for some reasons it shows any error related to packages:- Please download the *.zip* or *.rar* file of original virtual environment setup used for the development of the project from the below link (Even though the package versions are specified in the *"requirements.txt"* file, changes in any sub-dependency package can cause error).
+Then try repeating the above process after making the downloaded file as the *"virtual environment"*.
 >> - https://drive.google.com/drive/folders/1EJl4nIbMkClEVi8jqokRcq2qegfUMSAo?usp=sharing

-# Folder Structure
+## Folder Structure

 - `application` is where our application code is
 - `CSVFiles` is where the latest csv files created are stored